120. The Principles of Identifying One’s Nature Essence

-(1) To identify someone’s nature and essence, look to what they seek to gain in their pursuit, whom they worship, and the path they walk, according to their preferences;
+(1) To identify someone’s nature essence, look to what they seek to gain in their pursuit, whom they worship, and the path they walk, according to their preferences;

-(2) To identify a person’s nature and essence, look to their consistent behavior and the aspects of disposition they often reveal, as well as whose company they keep;
+(2) To identify a person’s nature essence, look to their consistent behavior and the aspects of disposition they often reveal, as well as whose company they keep;

-(3) To identify a person’s nature and essence, look to their weaknesses, their Achilles’ heel, and to what exercises the greatest control over them;
+(3) To identify a person’s nature essence, look to their weaknesses, their Achilles’ heel, and to what exercises the greatest control over them;

-(4) To establish a person’s nature and essence, look to their views on things, and to the worldviews, outlooks on life, and values they uphold.
+(4) To establish a person’s nature essence, look to their views on things, and to the worldviews, outlooks on life, and values they uphold.